nickolashkraus/nickolaskraus-io/site/content/articles/migrating-a-static-website-to-terraform.md

 ---
-title: "Migrating NickolasKraus.io to Terraform"
+title: "Migrating a Static Website to Terraform"
 date: 2022-01-03T00:00:00-06:00
 draft: false
-description: A walk through of the steps taken to migrate NickolasKraus.io to Terraform.
+description: A walk through of the steps taken to migrate a static website to Terraform.
+aliases: ["./migrating-nickolaskraus-io-to-terraform"]
 ---

 Back in 2018, I used the AWS CLI and [a collection of JSON files and Bash scripts](https://github.com/NickolasHKraus/nickolaskraus.io/tree/11c438a71905697bdb5fcd172fed95aa3d1cbf8a/.aws) to create the infrastructure for NickolasKraus.io.
 Since then, I have expanded by repetoire of Infrastructure-as-Code (IaC) tooling to include both CloudFormation and Terraform.
 With each new tool, I put together an article detailing how to create a static website on AWS.
 These articles can be found [here](https://nickolaskraus.io/articles/hosting-a-static-website-with-hugo-and-cloudformation/) and [here](https://nickolaskraus.io/articles/hosting-a-static-website-with-hugo-and-terraform/).